 - Easy Maintenance: Consisting of a natural wax coating, acacia protects itself from such things as swelling and warping.
 The coating acts as a moisture barrier and is perfect for super humid areas.
 The protective barrier also prevents pests from doing harm to it and keeps pet hair, dirt, dander, and dust from getting trapped in it.
 There’s no need to use special cleaning products on this type of wood floor.

-Eco-Friendly: Because Acadia is a tree that grows quickly, it is sustainable.
+- Eco-Friendly: Because Acacia is a tree that grows quickly, it is sustainable.
 You can feel good about going with this choice of flooring.
 It’s recyclable and reusable.
 Plus, it lasts so long, it saves a forest of trees that might otherwise be used to replace it time after time.